1 Bed, 1 Bath, 1080 Sqft

 Interested in buying or selling a home in Dearborn Park?
 Call Guarnero Real Estate Group at (844) SEE-CHICAGO, your local real estate team.
 Your neighborhood Dearborn Park real estate agents are here to help you navigate the ins and outs of the Chicago real estate market.

-Dearborn Park, found in Chicago’s Near South Side community, is bordered on three sides by the South Loop: Polk St to the north, 18th St to the south, State St to the east, and Clark St to the west.
+Dearborn Park, found in Chicago’s Near South Side community, is bordered on three sides by the South Loop: Polk Street to the north, 18th Street to the south, State Street to the east, and Clark Street to the west.
 The Dearborn Park residential complex, consisting of two high-rises on either side of the neighborhood, sprung up in the first wave of construction.
-Since then, a multitude of housing options have come to populate the horizon including mid-rise lofts, contemporary condominiums, and traditional town-house complexes outfitted with modern amenities and luxury finishes.
+Since then, a multitude of housing options have come to populate the horizon including mid-rise lofts, contemporary condominiums, and traditional townhouse complexes outfitted with modern amenities and luxury finishes.
 Bridging Chicago’s Loop and South Loop neighborhoods, Dearborn Park is part of an aggressive revitalization project which is creating many opportunities for desirable new construction purchases.
 Thoughtfully designed with spacious parks, playgrounds and schools, Dearborn Park has been designed to give unparalleled access to the heart of the city.